squid-cache/squid-cache.github.io/ConfigExamples/Streams/YouTube.rst

 http_access deny youtube_domains
 }}}

-Other sites than YouTube also host this kind of content.
+Other sites than !YouTube also host this kind of content.
 See the Flash Video section of [[ConfigExamples/Streams/Other]] for general flash media patterns withut neeing to block specific websites.

 ----
 CategoryConfigExample